Haotian-Zhang/Learn_SLAMBOOK/Chapter13/dense_monocular/README.md

 ## Results

-You will see the map get dense and dense when the loop number increases.
+You will see the map get denser and denser when the loop number increases.
 For simplicty, the datasets only contain 10 images and a .txt file contains poses correspongding to specific images.
 The following figure shows the images at loop 4 and loop 9.
 <div align="center">
 <img src="https://github.com/Haotian-Zhang/Learn_SLAMBOOK/raw/master/Chapter13/dense_monocular/4.png" height="300px" alt="depth" >
 <img src="https://github.com/Haotian-Zhang/Learn_SLAMBOOK/raw/master/Chapter13/dense_monocular/10.png" height="300px" alt="depth" >